 A release plan communicates the features, enhancements, and fixes coming out in the next release or series of releases.
 Release plans often use sprints, rather than months or quarters, to break up the timeline (in ProductPlan, you can easily customize the number of days in each sprint and choose how many sprints you’d like to display on the roadmap).

-Release plans are usually more granular than product roadmaps, and the two can be used in conjunction to communicate product strategy in both the near-term and over the coming months, quarters, or years.
+Release plans are usually more granular and actionable than product roadmaps, and the two can be used in conjunction to communicate product strategy in both the near-term and over the coming months, quarters, or years.